 Ringing site and database

-A Rocha Kenya Conservation centre (3°22'36.3"S 39°59'16.9"E) is located on the coast of Kenya and in the middle of the Northern Zanzibar-Inhambane Coastal Forest Mosaic ecoregion.
+The A Rocha Kenya Conservation Centre is located on the coast of Kenya and in the middle of the Northern Zanzibar-Inhambane Coastal Forest Mosaic ecoregion (3°22'36.3"S 39°59'16.9"E).
 This region is recognized for its high biodiversity value (Marris, 2010) yet faces increasing habitat fragmentation due to the expansion of agriculture and charcoal burning (Burgess & Clarke, 2000).
-Located near the equator (400km south), several migrant strategies overlap in this area (Turpie, 1996): palearctic passage (e.g. Sedge Warbler Acrocephalus schoenobaenus) and wintering (e.g. Spotted Flycatcher Muscicapa striata), and several types of intra-African migration: wintering (e.g. African Pygmy Kingfisher Ispidina picta), passage (e.g. White-throated Bee-eater Merops albicollis), and summering (e.g. ), and finally predictable and erratic rain-related movements (e.g.).

-More locally, the Conservation centre is located on a residential coastal scrub/forest that has benefitted from limited habitat change over the last 50 years (Alemayehu, 2016), in the effort to preserve the ecosystems for tourism purposes.
+The Conservation Centre is located on a residential coastal scrub/forest that has benefitted from limited habitat change over the last 50 years (Alemayehu, 2016), in the effort to preserve the ecosystems for tourism purposes.
 Mist nets are placed in a nature trail that runs through a small patch of forest managed by the Conservation centre.

 In this study, we use the ringing dataset from ringing sessions conducted regularly from 2002 to present.
-Up to early 2019, the dataset consists of 3 372 entries of 2 532 rings covering 96 species and collected during 317 sessions.
+Up to early 2019, the dataset consists of 3 372 entries of 2 532 rings covering 96 species collected during 317 sessions.
 The ringing effort presents some temporal variability, as well as variability in the metadata recorded (see SM1).
 In general, sessions start at sunrise (M=06.12am; SD=14 minutes) and last until bird activity slows down (session duration M=4 hours 8 minutes; SD=1 hour 1 minute) (see Figure 7 in SM1).
 On average, a total of 154m (SD=51m) of nets were used.
 Descriptive notes on weather conditions were also included, and later classified according to their expected influence on the capture rate (none, little, large).
 We manually checked extreme values in the dataset and removed those that could not be verified.